ihsan1210/Final-Term-Gigih/back-end/readme.md

 }
 ```

-### GET /comment/list
+### GET /comment/list/:id

 ---

-Get all comment from databases.
+Get all comment from databases with specified video id.

 ```
 {